HP Jornada: Jornada 820/820e

-It ran on the Windows CE 2.11 operating system, Handheld PC Professional Edition 3.0, had a small trackpad with two buttons and a built-in miniature keyboard.
+Introduced in 1998, the Jornada 820 ran on the Windows CE 2.11 operating system, Handheld PC Professional Edition 3.0, had a small trackpad with two buttons and a built-in miniature keyboard.
 It had 16 MB of RAM, 16 MB of ROM, Intel StrongARM CPU at 190 MHz, 640x480 256 color screen, 1 CF Type II, 1 PC card.
 It had a 10-hour battery life, and allowed for sending and receiving of faxes through its built-in modem.
 There is a software update to Handheld PC Professional Edition 3.01/Service Pack 1, and a 16 MB RAM upgrade card, bringing the RAM to a total of 32 MB.
 There is also an extended battery available, giving the Jornada 820 15 hours of running time, versus 10 in the standard battery.
 The Jornada 820 was bundled with TrueSync 2.0 to allow native synchronisation support for the Franklin Rex Classic and Rex Pro PDA.

 The Jornada 820e was identical to the Jornada 820 except that it lacked the integrated 56 kbit/s modem.

-Jornada 620LX

-The Jornada 620LX was released in 1997.
-It is a HVGA Handheld PC running Windows CE 2.0.
-The device has a Hitachi SH3 processor clocking at 75MHz with 16MB of integrated RAM.
-The device has PCMCIA and CF cards.
-The screen is 8-bit (256 colours) and is touchscreen.
-It also features a serial and infrared connection.

 Jornada 680/680e

 The Jornada 680 was released in 1998.
 It was an HVGA Handheld PC running the Windows CE 2.11 based Handheld PC Professional 3.0.
 The device had a 133 MHz Hitachi SH3 processor with 16 MB of integrated RAM and a 16 MB ROM.
 The internal RAM/ROM configuration could be upgraded to 32 MB/HPC 3.01 through a user upgrade kit.
 The HP HVGA screen operated at 256 colours with a driver update providing 64K color support.
-Compact flash cards (including those of at least 4GB) and PCMCIA memory cards could be used simultaneously.
+Compact flash cards (including those of at least 4 GB) and PCMCIA memory cards could be used simultaneously.
 The PCMCIA card slot could be used for modems, network cards (including WiFi), VGA adapters and many more.

 The Jornada 680e was identical to the Jornada 680 except that it lacked the integrated 56 kbit/s modem.